Productions coming up this year, including new writing, UK premieres and reimagined classics.

 Macbeth embarks on tour from October 2018 (tour cast to be announced).
 On sale soon.

-Angels in America is currently playing on Broadway.
+Angels in America was playing on Broadway.

 The Jungle is currently playing at the Playhouse Theatre in the West End.